Transporting Firewood Harms Campground Forests

 Protecting Michigan's forests doesn't mean that campfires are a thing of the past.
 Taking extra steps to enjoy the firelight will protect Michigan's forests today and for future generations.
 Here are some answers to the most frequently asked questions about the use of firewood in campgrounds:

-1. I don't live in a quarantined area, can I take firewood with me a state campground?
+1. I don't live in a quarantined area; can I take firewood with me to a state campground?

 We discourage moving firewood because other forest pests can be moved in it.
-If you are not moving firewood from a Michigan Department of Agriculture (MDA) Emerald Ash Borer quarantine area and you live in the Lower Peninsula, you legally may move firewood anywhere in the Lower Peninsula.
+If you are not moving firewood from a Michigan Department of Agriculture (MDA) Emerald Ash Borer quarantine area and you live in the Lower Peninsula, you can legally move firewood anywhere in the Lower Peninsula.
 It is illegal to move any hardwood firewood out of the Lower Peninsula no matter where it originated.
 Hardwood firewood being brought over the Mackinac Bridge will be confiscated.
-Even though moving firewood in the Lower Peninsula may not be illegal, we encourage all campers to buy local sources of firewood when they camp on DNR lands.
+Even though moving firewood in the Lower Peninsula is legal, we encourage all campers to buy local sources of firewood when they camp at state campgrounds.

-You cannot move any deciduous (trees that lose their leaves in the fall) firewood from a quarantined area.
+You cannot move any deciduous firewood (from trees that lose their leaves in the fall) from a quarantined area.